 Find more support documents here: http://emfsafetynetwork.org/advocacy-support/

 What EMF protection pendants do you recommend?
-We don’t recommend any.
+NONE.
 Dr. Louis Slesin is a leading researcher on EMF’s.
-Here’s his take on protection devices: http://microwavenews.com/nc_sepoct2010.html#Scams We advocate prudent avoidance of EMF’s.
-One example would be to not carry a cell phone in your pocket, instead keep it in a backpack, away from your body.
-Better yet, use it for emergencies only.
+Here’s his take on protection devices: https://microwavenews.com/news-center/scams-galore We advocate prudent avoidance of EMF’s.
+One example would be to not carry a cell phone in your pocket, instead keep it in a backpack, away from your body and keep it off or in airplane mode.
+Use it for emergencies only.
 See safety tips here: http://emfsafetynetwork.org/safety-precautions/

 It’s outrageous PG&E is charging to avoid the smart meter.
 How can I avoid the fees?
 Where can I complain?